PhilErm/MPA_refuges/README.md

-# Scripts for *Do habitat refuges make marine protected areas redundant?*
+# Scripts for *Do natural refuges make marine protected areas redundant for biodiversity conservation and fisheries management?*

 ## About
-Produces the various analyses and figures associated with "Do habitat refuges make marine protected areas redundant?".
+Produces the various analyses and figures associated with "Do natural refuges make marine protected areas redundant for biodiversity conservation and fisheries management?".

 ## How to use